ryancheunggit/inclusive_images/README.md

 ### TRAINING:
 1. Training a vanilla ResNet50 with multi-label classifier head on the training set with binary cross-entropy loss seems overfitting really quickly.
 2. Focal loss is a bit hard to start with.
 It might be good to warm up the model with BCE and then swap the loss to focal loss.
+Maybe because the ouput is 7178 class, and for small batches, focal loss here is hard to startwith?
 3. F2 loss which I found towards the end seems the best choice.
 (Well, it so happens the competition metric is also f2).
 So whenever possible, optimize directly according to the metric.
 4. As a result of 1, much of my time was spent to set up a multi-task setting.
 My model was trained on classifier output and an label embedding output.
 I was hopping that, with proper weighting, the cosine proximity loss from embedding output can help with generalization.
 5. I found variants of ResNets are a bit harder to train on this dataset then vanilla ResNet.